Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Targets: Upper body

-- Come into a squat with your feet and knees together, facing the left side of the mat.
+- Facing the long side of your mat, come into a squat with your feet and knees together.

 - Perch your right outer thigh on the shelf of your left upper arm.
-Pin your right elbow into your midline.
+Draw your elbows toward each other keeping them close to the body.

 - Repeat on the other side.